-Contributors and Mitigators of Instability for: Housing and Agriculture Sector Contributors Mitigators Housing Houses in Puerto Rico are made of sla grade concrete, and have concrete roof generally makes them more susceptible earthquake damage due to lack of pliable also makes them difficult to elevate in a effective manner.
-This construction also makes elevation a diand costly activity as concrete homes lose structural integrity when they are lifted.
-Agriculture Most small farm operations lack the equip necessary to get their crop from farm to me Housing Houses in Puerto Rico are made of slab-on-grade concrete, and have concrete roofs.
+Contributors Mitigators Structure and Infrastructure Housing Houses in Puerto Rico are made of slab-on- grade concrete, and have concrete roofs.
+This generally makes them more susceptible to earthquake damage due to lack of pliability.
+It also makes them difficult to elevate in a cost- effective manner.
+This construction also makes elevation a difficult and costly activity as concrete homes lose their structural integrity when they are lifted.
+Housing Houses in Puerto Rico are made of slab-on-grade concrete, and have concrete roofs.
 This generally makes them more resistant to flood damage.
 Adopting and implementing building codes for resilient building design and construction.
-Struct Agriculture Most small farm operations lack the equipment necessary to get their crop from farm to market such as refrigeration, trucks, and farm equipment.
+Structu Agriculture Most small farm operations lack the equipment necessary to get their crop from farm to market such as refrigeration, trucks, and farm equipment.
 The increase in solar farms can threaten use of agricultural lands for agriculture.
 Agriculture RE-Grow PR Urban-Rural Agriculture Program under the PRDOH CDBG-DR grant, is serving to revitalize the agriculture industry in a movement toward food security for the Island.
 Natural Environment Housing Puerto Rico soil is prone to liquefaction and landslides that threaten homes during flood and earthquake events.
 Sea Level Rise and rain-induced flooding impact thousands of homes each year.
-Agriculture • Puerto Rico is prone to weather-related disaster events which can cause wide-scale crop damage and loss.
-Agriculture • The Puerto Rico climate is ideal for extended agricultural seasons. and Awareness Housing There is a need for increased education on risk and risk awareness Housing communities that sustain repetitive loss need advocacy representation to increase public awareness of these vulnerable areas.
+Agriculture Puerto Rico is prone to weather-related disaster events which can cause wide-scale crop damage and loss.
+Agriculture The Puerto Rico climate is ideal for extended agricultural seasons.
+Education and Awareness Housing There is a need for increased education on risk and risk awareness Housing communities that sustain repetitive loss need advocacy representation to increase public awareness of these vulnerable areas.
 Housing Increase stakeholder engagement to communicate common understanding of risk and gather local insight for solutions.
 Minimize displacement of homeowners and vulnerable communities through regional, strategic, and multi-sector mitigation.
 Education a Agriculture Modern and affordable solutions and public outreach to implement those solutions is needed to increase small farmer access to market.
 Agriculture Increase stakeholder engagement to communicate common understanding of risk and gather local insight for solutions.
 Build partnerships between Regional Development organizations and USDA, to leverage funding and create opportunities.
 Training for farmers on erosion control and sediment stabilization techniques in erodible lands, for example, hydroseeding, sediment traps, and shade-grown coffee.